squeaktoy/hearth/README.md

   - Wasm compilers in Hearth for non-native script development
   - guest APIs for more WebAssembly languages (i.e. C/C++, AssemblyScript, Grain)
-  - non-Wasm process scripting runtimes (i.e. Lua, Mono, Javascript, Lisp)
+  - non-Wasm process scripting runtimes (i.e. Lua, Mono, Javascript, Lisp, Python)
+  - Create a block-based [Scratch](https://scratch.mit.edu)-like scripting language
 - Miscellaneous
   - in-space virtual cameras for external applications to record the space through

 These topics may be further explored post-beta.
 They mainly serve the purpose of guiding Hearth's developers towards supporting an aligned set of expected